top of page

 7. The House of Elrick makes its gin using fresh water from Loch Ness.

 Makers of a beautifully crafted gin, the House of Elrick was built at the height of the Scottish Enlightenment in 1720.
-It was once visited by Bonnie Prince Charlie, who gifted the Jacobite rose to the estate which now flourishes in the stunning walled garden.
+It was once visited by Bonnie Prince Charlie, who gifted the Jacobite rose to the estate, which now flourishes in the stunning walled garden.

 8. Ingredients and Distillation Process